 Our pick: This is genuinely a matter of personal taste rather than objective superiority.
 Supremacy Collector’s Edition is the safer buy — it is more universally appealing, easier to wear, and a reliable compliment-getter.
 Supremacy SNOI is the more interesting fragrance — it has more depth, more character, and rewards repeated wearing.

-For a first Aventus clone, go with Collector’s Edition.
+For your first fruity-smoky fragrance, go with Collector’s Edition.
 For your second (or if you already own CDNIM for the fresh side), SNOI adds something genuinely different to your collection.
 Both are outstanding purchases that justify their price many times over.